-- Appearance ticket: If the defendant has been issued an appearance ticket, the criminal action is said to commence when the defendant first appears in court, not when the accusatory instrument is filed (CPL 30.30 [7] [b]; Parris, 79 NY2d 69). - Incarceration: The date that the defendant first appears in court controls, regardless of whether the defendant is detained on an unrelated charge and was consequently unable to appear in court on the date specified on the appearance ticket or whether the prosecution failed to exercise due diligence to locate the incarcerated defendant (Parris, 79 NY2d 69).
+- Appearance ticket: If the defendant has been issued an appearance ticket, the criminal action is said to commence when the defendant first appears "in local criminal court in response to the ticket," not when the accusatory instrument is filed (CPL 30.30 [7] [b]; Parris, 79 NY2d 69). - Incarceration: The date that the defendant first appears in court controls, regardless of whether the defendant is detained on an unrelated charge and was consequently unable to appear in court on the date specified on the appearance ticket or whether the prosecution failed to exercise due diligence to locate and produce the incarcerated defendant (Parris, 79 NY2d 69). - No accusatory filed: The date the defendant first appears in court controls, even if no accusatory instrument is filed at the time of the defendant's first court appearance (People v Stirrup, 91 NY2d 434 [1998]). - No judge: The date the defendant first appears in court is determinative regardless of whether he actually appears before a judge (Stirrup, 91 NY2d 434).